 Clinical study assessing the safety and efficacy of BARRIER® EasyWarm®

-The study was performed in 2011 at the University General Hospital, in Houston, Texas and at the Physicians’ Surgical Care Center in Winter Park, Orlando, Florida, both in USA.
+The study was performed in 2011 at the University General Hospital, in Houston, Texas and at the Physicians’ Surgical Care Center in Winter Park, Orlando, Florida, both in the United States.

 The patients were scheduled to undergo general anaesthesia during a surgical procedure scheduled for a minimum of 60 minutes and maximum of 180 minutes.
 The schedule had to allow the subjects to be warmed with a fully activated blanket for at least 30 minutes prior to anaesthesia.

 The typical temperature drop of 1-1.5°C on induction of anaesthesia did not happen.
-Only a drop of 0.6°C was recorded in this trial.
+A drop of only 0.6°C was recorded in this trial.
 It was concluded that temperature was maintained at a stable level for 2.5 hours during the period of surgery.1

 Download the clinical summary (PDF)